satya-das/cib/README.md

 ```

-As it can be seen that the new method caused a new entry in method table and that happened at the very end of the table, irrespective of the fact that new virtual function was added before the existing one.
-So, the older client will continue seeing the method table precisely how they expects it to be and that ensures ABI stability.
+As it can be seen that the new method caused a new entry in method table and that happened at the very end of the table, irrespective of the fact that new virtual function was added before the existing one. **So, the older client will continue seeing the method table precisely how they expects it to be and that ensures ABI stability**.

 <a name="runningcib-1"></a>